mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

 m--;        // m = 00001
 ```
 ### I/O
-You have three main functions for I/O operations.
+You have four main functions for I/O operations.
 These are:
 ```c
 auto inp;